Potato Point Sewerage Scheme

 View plans of the Sewage Pumping Station

-In comparison to traditional gravity fed systems, pressure sewerage schemes have lower construction costs and reduced environmental and social impacts during construction.
-The pipes are installed shallower and are smaller in diameter.
+In comparison to a traditional gravity-fed system, a pressure sewerage system has lower installation costs and reduced environmental and social impacts.
+The small diameter pipes can be installed at a shallow depth requiring minimal site disturbance.
 Pipes can be installed using horizontal drilling technology, avoiding deep excavations throughout the village.

 The following works will be carried out with no cost to property owners who have an existing on-site sewage management system: